-Types of Protecti on Orders Type of Order Who Can File for One: Court Based on: Domestic Violence Civil Protection Order - up to 5 years, can be renewed Family or household members including : Spouses, former spouses Parent, child, foster parent People who have kids together Intimate partners who lived together in the last 5 years Same sex couples are eligible Domestic Relations Court - where victim lives, where abuser lives or has a business, or where incident(s) occurred Causing or trying to cause injury or placing someone in fear of imminent serious harm (Courts use different requirements for how recent the incident must be) Stalking Protection Order - up to 5 years, can be renewed Any person who is a victim of stalking.
+Type of Order Who Can File For One: Court Based On: Domestic Violence Civil Protection Order - up to 5 years, can be renewed Family or household members including: • Spouses, former spouses • Parent, child, foster parent • People who have kids together • Intimate partners who lived together in the last 5 years • Same sex couples are eligible Domestic Relations Court - where victim lives, where abuser lives or has a business, or where incident(s) occurred Causing or trying to cause injury or placing someone in fear of imminent serious harm (Courts use different requirements for how recent the incident must be); certain acts of child abuse; certain acts of sexual violence.
+Dating Violence Civil Protection Order - up to 5 years, can be renewed A person who is (or was in the last 12 months) in a dating relationship with an adult, which is of a romantic or intimate nature.
+"Dating relationship" does not include a casual acquaintanceship or ordinary fraternization in a business or social context.
+Domestic Relations Court - where victim lives, where abuser lives or has a business, or where incident Same as above.
+Stalking Protection Order - up to 5 years, can be renewed Any person who is a victim of stalking.
 No relationship with stalker is required.
 Common Pleas Court - where victim lives (if family or household member, can be filed as DV Protection Order, see above) Pattern of conduct (2 or more events), closely related in time, that cause distress or make a victim believe the stalker will cause harm Sexually Oriented Offense Protection Order - up to 5 years, can be renewed Any person who was a victim of a sexually oriented offense (see ORC 2950.01).
 No relationship with offender is required.
 Case does not have to be criminally prosecuted.
 Common Pleas Court - where victim lives Sexual assault or unwanted sexual contact (see ORC 2950.01) Juvenile Protection Order - until abuser reaches age 19 Victim of abuse by a person who is under age 18, or the victim's parent or other household member, or other parties the Court approves.
 Juvenile Court - where victim lives Assault, stalking, sexual offenses, threats of harm or aggravated trespass

-\ Some Common Pleas courts assign all protection orders to their Domestic Relations Judges.
+^{} Some Common Pleas courts assign all protection orders to their Domestic Relations Judges.
 Some smaller communities do not have separate divisions of their court.
 Ask your Clerk of Courts for help on where to file.
 Make sure you file in the correct Court to avoid having a court rule that they do not have jurisdiction in your case.

-\\ Renewing a Protection Order: In some courts, new violence or threats are required to renew or extend a protection order.
+^{} Renewing a Protection Order: In some courts, new violence or threats are required to renew or extend a protection order.
 Sometimes, the order can be renewed based on your continued fear of the abuser.
 A combination of past violence and recent threats of future violence should be enough for the court to renew the CPO.
-A motion/ petition to renew your order should be filed before the expiration date of the original one.
+A motion/petition to renew your order should be filed before the expiration date of the original one.